FrostyX/frostyx.github.io/_drafts/software-i-started-using-in-2019.md

 ---
 layout: post
-title: Software I started using in 2019
+title: Software tips for nerds
 lang: en
 categories: desktop fedora vim vimwiki
 ---

-This is the first article of an upcoming recurring series, _What software I started using_ every year.
+This article should rather be called _What software I started using in 2019_ but I just didn't like that title.
+It is going to be the first post in a yearly series on this topic.

 Admittedly, I have unconventional preferences on the user interface of applications, that I use daily.
 It manifests itself in a strong Vim modal editing addiction, tiling window manager and not having a mouse on my desk.
 I figured, that this series might be useful for other weirdos like me.
 Also, it will be fun to look back and see the year by year progression.